pods-framework/pods/readme.txt

 == Changelog ==

-= 2.3.1 - April 9th, 2013 =
+= 2.3.2 - April 11th, 2013 =
-* Added: New ability to set the menu location of Custom Taxonomies (expose a Custom Taxonomy that isn't associated to a Post Type)
+* Added: You can now select 'ID' from the list of available columns to show in Admin UI for Advanced Content Types
-* And 10 other bug fixes and enhancements
+* And 11 other bug fixes
 * Found a bug?
 Have a great feature idea?
 Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
 * Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code and contribute notes and patches all from the web at: http://pods.io/github/

+= 2.3.1 - April 9th, 2013 =
+* Added: New ability to set the menu location of Custom Taxonomies (expose a Custom Taxonomy that isn't associated to a Post Type)
+* Various fixes that can be found on GitHub

 = 2.3 - April 7th, 2013 =
 * Added: Custom Settings Pages - now you can add new settings pages with their own custom fields!